hamlim/projects/packages/component-library/README.md

 #### `Fieldset`

-The `Fieldset` and `ControlledFieldset` components offer a context provider for a tuple of `[value, setValue]` values, and renders a `fieldset` html element.
+The `Fieldset` and `UncontrolledFieldset` components offer a context provider for a tuple of `[value, setValue]` values, and renders a `fieldset` html element.
 It is meant to wrap a set of options.

 ```jsx
 <Fieldset value={} onChange={}>